flowersteam/adtool/README.md

 The web interface can be accessed at `http://127.0.0.1:8765/`.

 ### Demo file demo.mp4 insered
 ![Short demo](demo.mp4)

 ## TODO
-- [ ] Integrate feedbacks during the exploration to bias the search
 - [ ] Add an example with a 'non Python' system
 - [ ] Improve UI to select and export discoveries easily
 - [ ] Integrate your feedbacks and suggestions!